 Schloss Neuschwanstein is not only one of the most famous castles in Germany, but arguably in the world.
 Over 1.3 people visit Neuschwanstein a YEAR.
 So, no, you are never going to have this German fairy tale castle all to yourself, but it will be better than high tourist seasons, like July, where you could be battling upwards of 6000 other wannabe princes and princesses!

-While no season is a bad season for taking the best pictures of Neuschwanstein, winter will undoubtedly audibly take your breath away.
+While no season is a bad season for taking the best pictures of the castle, Neuschwanstein, winter will undoubtedly audibly take your breath away.

 Snow Capped Scenery